Direct measurement of osmotic pressure and interparticle interactions in colloidal dispersions

 A Gaussian line trap was used for the pair potential analysis.
 The tweezer beam was scanned along a line pattern in the focal plane at a high speed such that the colloidal particles could not follow it; this process allowed the time-averaged optical field to create a line trap.\cite{verma1998entropic,zhang2024determining} Furthermore, the intensity profile along the line direction was a centered Gaussian distribution, which was achieved by synchronously modulating the beam power with scanning.\cite{roichman2006projecting} In the present study, the length and scan period of the line trap were 12 \textmu m and 1.2 ms, respectively.

 A Brownian dynamics simulation was performed to analyze the experimental results.
-The equation for a colloidal particle in a two-dimensional system is given by
+The equation for the $i$-th colloidal particle in a two-dimensional system is given by

-where $\bm{r}$ is the position of the particle, $\zeta$ is the drag coefficient, $\bm{F}$ is the force acting on the particle, $D$ is the diffusion coefficient, and each component of $\bm{\xi}=(\xi_x, \xi_y)$ is an independent Gaussian white noise with zero mean and unity variance.
+where $\bm{r}_i$ is the position of the$i$-th particle, $\zeta$ is the drag coefficient, $\bm{F}_i$ is the force acting on the $i$-th particle, $D$ is the diffusion coefficient, and each component of $\bm{\xi}=(\xi_x, \xi_y)$ is an independent Gaussian white noise with zero mean and unity variance.
 For a spherical particle, $\zeta = 6\pi\eta a$, where $\eta$ is the viscosity of the surrounding solution.
-The force on the $i$-th particle inside the corral, $\bm{F}_i^{\text{inside}}$, arises from the pair potential $U_\text{pair}$ with the $j$-th particle:
+We assume that the interactions are pairwise additive.
+The force on the particle inside the corral, $\bm{F}_i^{\text{inside}}$, arises from the pair potential $U_\text{pair}$ with the $j$-th particle: